-Vat photopolymerization is an additive manufacturing process that uses light-activated polymerization to selectively polymerize a liquid photopolymer in a vat.
-Vat polymerization is a process used in additive manufacturing technologies like stereolithography, digital light processing, continuous liquid interface production, and multiphoton polymerization.22 Stereolithography (SLA): Stereolithography is based on the concept of photopolymerization, where monomers form polymeric structures through photons supplied from a ultraviolet (UV) light source.^{20,23} It is the process of producing geometric cross-sections imported into software on a light-cured resin surface by means of a laser light source controlled by mirrors.22 Digital light processing (DLP): Digital light processing is based on the principle of layer-bylayer production by selective curing of a light-cured resin by a light source, similar to SLA.
+Vat photopolymerization is an additive manufacturing process which uses light-activated polymerization to selectively polymerize a liquid photopolymer in a vat.
+Vat polymerization is a process used in additive manufacturing technologies such as stereolithography (SLA), digital light processing (DLP), continuous liquid interface production, and multiphoton polymerization (MPP).22

+Stereolithography: SLA is based on the concept of photopolymerization, where monomers form polymeric structures through photons supplied from a ultraviolet (UV) light source.^{20,23} It is the process of producing geometric cross-sections imported into software on a light-cured resin surface by means of a laser light source controlled by mirrors.22

+Digital light processing: DLP is based on the principle of layer-bylayer production by the selective curing of a light-cured resin by a light source, similar to SLA.
 DLP is also called dynamic mask photolithography because it is very similar to SLA.
-In contrast to SLA, the light source simultaneously polymerizes the resin in each layer of the object to be produced.
-In addition, this technology uses a production direction opposite to SLA.21 Continuous liquid interface production (CLIP): The working principle is almost similar to conventional DLP.
-The difference is that it uses an oxygen-permeable film to inhibit polymerization on the surface close to the UV source and consequently eliminates the need for an intermediate coating step for each layer.21
+In contrast to SLA, the light source simultaneously polymerizes the resin in each layer of the object being produced.
+In addition, this technology uses a production direction opposite to SLA.21

+Continuous liquid interface production: The working principle is very similar to conventional DLP.
+The difference is that it uses an oxygenpermeable film to inhibit polymerization on the surface close to the UV source and consequently eliminates the need for an intermediate coating step for each layer.21

-Multiphoton polymerization (MPP): The term "multiphoton" recognizes that the simultaneous absorption of three or more photons can occur (although with very low probability) and photopolymerization will be achieved.
-With the production of powerful and technological lasers, this technique has become feasible.
-However, the production time and the size of the object that can be produced are still not at the desired level (production size limit $30x30\mu$ m).24 In contrast to traditional stereolithography, multiphoton polymerization is the process of producing the entire desired object in one time by multiphoton polymerization without using the layer-on-layer technique.
-Thus, complex structures that cannot be produced in SLA can be produced.21
+Multiphoton polymerization: The term "multiphoton" recognizes that the simultaneous absorption of three or more photons can occur (although with very low probability) and photopolymerization will be achieved.
+With the production of powerful and high-tech lasers, this technique has become feasible.
+However, the production time and the size of the object which can be produced are still not at the desired level (production size is limited to $30x30 \,\mu$ m).24 In contrast to traditional SLA, MPP is the process of producing the entire desired object at one time by MPP without using the layer-on-layer technique.
+Thus, complex structures which cannot be produced in SLA can be produced.21